How to accept card payments from your vacation rental website

 Best when your pricing rules are already reliable, your availability is healthy, and you want the shortest path from guest intent to paid booking.

-- Turning payments on before the calendar setup is ready: make sure the dates, rules, and guest flow already feel dependable before you ask a guest to pay.
+- Turning payments on before the rental setup is ready: make sure the dates, rules, and guest flow already feel dependable before you ask a guest to pay.

 - Skipping a real guest test: preview mode is not the same as a real checkout or payment request journey.